Đoko Šalić

-Đoko Šalić (Ђоко Шалић, born September 18, 1995) is a Serbian-Bosnian professional basketball player.
+Đoko Šalić (Ђоко Шалић, born September 18, 1995) is a Serbian-Bosnian professional basketball player for Bosna of the Bosnian League and the ABA League.

 Professional career

 Šalić played in youth categories of Spars Sarajevo.
 In 2013, he signed his first professional contract with Serbian team Partizan Belgrade.
 In his first season with Partizan, he won the Serbian League defeating Crvena zvezda with 3–1 in the final series.
 In November 2014, he terminated his contract with Partizan.
 The next month, he returned to Spars Sarajevo for the rest of the season.
 In September 2015, he signed with the Montenegrin club Sutjeska.

 In April 2019, Šalić signed for Serbian team Dynamic Belgrade.
 On May 30, he scored 47 points in a 116–113 win over Novi Pazar.

 In July 2021, Šalić signed for Wilki Morskie Szczecin of the Polish Basketball League.
 On 1 January 2022, he was waived.
 On 3 January, Šalić signed with Cherkaski Mavpy of the Ukrainian Basketball SuperLeague.

 In 2022, he played for Labas Gas Prienai of the Lithuanian Basketball League.